tylerwillis/split-flap/README.md

 - **notes**: Additional details or description
 - **status**: Either "Open" or "Application Required"

 After editing, save the file.
-The display will refresh with your new data within 5 minutes, or you can restart the application to see changes immediately.
+The display will refresh with your new data within 20 seconds, or you can restart the application to see changes immediately.

 ### Available Categories